No. 1 South Carolina rolls past No. 23 Iowa State, 83-65

-AMES, Iowa (AP) — Zia Cooke scored 19 points and No. 1 South Carolina bounced back from its first loss of the season with a 83-65 win over 23rd-ranked Iowa State on Sunday.
+AMES, Iowa (AP) — Zia Cooke scored 19 points and No. 1 South Carolina got back into a groove with a 83-65 win over 23rd-ranked Iowa State on Sunday.

 The Gamecocks (4-1) were beaten by No. 8 N.C.
 State 54-46 on Thursday, but never trailed against the Cyclones (2-2) during the SEC/Big 12 Challenge matchup.

+Cooke shot 4 of 6 from 3-point range, 6-of-12 overall, helping South Carolina finish 13 of 26 from behind the arc.

+“That’s what offensive flow is,” Gamecocks coach Dawn Staley said.
+“The ball should find who should shoot it.
+Any team that is in rhythm, it’s a high possibility they’re going to make shots.”

-Aliyah Boston and Brea Beal added 13 points each while Destanni Henderson had 12.
+Aliyah Boston and Brea Beal added 13 points each for South Carolina while Destanni Henderson had 12.

 Ashley Joens scored 32 points for Iowa State, which shot just 37.1% for the game and was outrebounded 50-24.